oel/akka-iot-mqtt-v2/README.md

 >
 > Launch additional Worker node:
 >> $ {project-root}/bin/sbt "runMain akkaiot.Main 0"

+The optional numOfDevices parameter, if not provided, defaults to 20.

 To scale up work processing service for the IoT devices, start up additional worker (and/or master) nodes.